-- Understand how nucleons-protons and neutrons-combine to form atomic nuclei and how these nuclei have emerged since the origin of the cosmos. - Using particle accelerators, illuminate the structure of the nucleon-the core building block of matter; understand how quarks and gluons assemble to form matter's core; and search for undiscovered forms of matter. - Penetrate mysteries surrounding the fundamental properties of the neutron and the neutrino. - Conceive, construct, and operate national scientific user facilities. - Steward isotope development, production, and technologies for research and applications.
+- Understanding how nucleons-protons and neutrons-combine to form atomic nuclei and how these nuclei have emerged since the origin of the cosmos. - Using particle accelerators, illuminate the structure of the nucleon-the core building block of matter; understand how quarks and gluons assemble to form matter's core; and search for undiscovered forms of matter. - Illuminating mysteries surrounding the fundamental properties of the neutron and the neutrino. - Conceiving, constructing, and operating national scientific user facilities. - Stewarding isotope development, production, and technologies for research and applications.

-Within these priority areas, unique nuclear physics opportunities to advance or benefit from Quantum Information Science or Quantum Computing are also of NP programmatic interest.
+Within each of these priority areas, unique nuclear physics opportunities to advance or benefit from Quantum Information Science, Quantum Computing, Artificial Intelligence or Machine Learning, and new developments in Microelectronics are also of NP programmatic interest.

 To carry out its mission and address these priorities, the NP program addresses three broad, yet tightly interrelated, scientific thrusts:, Quantum Chromodynamics; Nuclei and Nuclear Astrophysics; and Fundamental Symmetries.
-NP supports basic research in six subprograms or areas: Medium Energy, Heavy Ion, Low Energy, Nuclear Theory, and Nuclear Data and Nuclear Theory Computing (a through e).
-The program is the steward of the DOE Isotope Program for the nation (f) and supports basic research in the development of the tools and capabilities to produce and process isotopes (g).
+NP supports basic research in seven subprograms or areas: Medium Energy, Heavy Ion, Nuclear Structure and Astrophysics, Fundamental Symmetries, Nuclear Theory, Nuclear Data, and Nuclear Theory Computing (a through g).
+The program is also the steward of the DOE Isotope Program which carries out basic research in the development of the tools and capabilities to produce and process isotopes for the nation (h) and supports Accelerator Research and Development for Current and Future Nuclear Physics Facilities (i).
+A new initiative in QIS (j) has been established to support priority initiatives of the SC and leverage opportunities for Nuclear Physics to benefit from these emerging national initiatives.

-To advance knowledge in nuclear science and effectively train and mentor the next generation of nuclear scientists, NP places a priority on supporting Program Directors and Principle

-Investigators who are active-career tenured or tenure-track faculty researchers.
+To advance knowledge in nuclear science and effectively train and mentor the next generation of nuclear scientists, NP places a priority on supporting Program Directors and Principle Investigators who are active-career tenured or tenure-track faculty researchers.